avinashbhat/avinashbhat.github.io/_posts/2019-08-30-Managing-Versions-and-Virtual-Environments-in-Python.md

-# Managing Versions and Virtual Environments in Python

 As a junior developer, I had single project at hand all these days.
 Even if a new project used a different python version, I just installed the new version over the currently installed one.
 When I was told I had to take up this new project in parallel, I realised that managing the versions is a bit of headache.

 <div style="text-align:center;">